 The other option is to directly add objects into OR using the “Add Insight Objects to Object Repository” button on the toolbar.
 You can also use the menu option “Object > Add Insight Object to local”

-While adding Insight objects to OR, UFT provides two modes of learning objects – Manual and Automatic.
+While Adding Insight objects to OR, UFT provides two modes of learning objects – Manual and Automatic.
 The basic difference between both is just that how we define the object using boundaries.
-In Automatic mode UFT defines boundaries automatically; while in Manual mode, you need to define boundaries.
+In Automatic mode UFT defines boundaries automatically while in Manual mode, you need to define boundaries specifically.

 Adding Insight Objects in Automatic Mode

 To use the automatic mode, you need to select the “Automatic” Mode and then point and click on the object you need to capture.
 UFT Captures and stores the image of the clicked object.
-There could be a case when UFT capture extra or unnecessary part or may be lesser part of the required object which capturing the image of the object.
+There could be a case when UFT capture extra or unnecessary part of may be lesser part of the required object which capturing the image of the object.
 UFT provides the option to exclude areas from the captured image and save them in OR.

 Adding Insight Objects in Manual Mode

 Manual Mode helps define the boundaries of the object manually by dragging the mouse and specifying the object area.
 Select “Manual” Learning Mode in “Select Learn Mode” dialog box.

 UFT can use an ordinal identifier to create a unique description for the object.